Yenisei: Taimyr reindeer herd

 The Taimyr herd of tundra reindeer (Rangifer tarandus sibiricus), the largest reindeer herd in the world, migrates to winter grazing ranges along the Yenisey.
 It had an estimated 800,000-850,000 individuals as of 2010, but has peaked at over one million.

 Navigation

-River steamers first came to the Yenesei River in 1864 and were brought in from Holland and England across the icy Kara Sea.
-One was the SS Nikolai.
-The SS Thames attempted to explore the river, overwintered in 1876, but was damaged in the ice and eventually wrecked in the river.
-Success came with the steamers Frazer, Express in 1878, and the next year, Moscow hauling supplies in and wheat out.
+River steamers first came to the Yenisei River in 1864 and were brought in from the Netherlands and the United Kingdom across the icy Kara Sea.
+One was the steamer Nikolai.
+The steamship Thames attempted to explore the river, overwintered in 1876, but was damaged in the ice and eventually wrecked in the river.
+Success came with the steamers Frazer, Express in 1878 and, the next year, Moscow hauling supplies in and wheat out.
 The Dalman reached Yeniseisk in 1881.

 Imperial Russia placed river steamers on the massive river in an attempt to free up communication with land-locked Siberia.
-One boat was the SS St. Nicholas which took the future Tsar Nicholas II on his voyage to Siberia, and later conveyed Vladimir Lenin to prison.
+One, St. Nicholas took the future Tsar Nicholas II on his voyage to Siberia, and later conveyed Vladimir Lenin to prison.